Becoming an Architect. The Road to Registration: Amber Gray

 I plan to be a Registered Architect within the next year or two.

-You’ve been working on a social housing project, what have you learnt so far?
+You’ve been working on a social housing project, what have you learned so far?

 Architecture school doesn’t teach you much about technical issues or project management.
 I’ve learnt that the realities of architecture are very different from what I thought they would be—it’s a lot more practical! (try telling a 13-year-old girl that architecture is not just designing houses and seeing them built).